 Hypertension Treatment in Erie, PA

 A very common condition, hypertension, or high blood pressure, is when the force of blood against your artery walls is too high.
-Because blood pressure is a measure of how much blood your heart pumps and how resistant your arteries are to blood flow, narrow arteries generally means high blood pressure.
-Over time, high blood pressure can cause a great deal of health problems including heart disease.
+Because blood pressure is a measure of how much blood your heart pumps and how resistant your arteries are to blood flow, narrow arteries generally mean high blood pressure.
+Over time, high blood pressure can cause many health problems including heart disease.

 Types of Hypertension